Valdecy/ga_scheduler/README.md

 ## Features

-- **Scheduling Machine Environments**: Supports single-machine, parallel-machine, flow shop, flexible flow shop / hybrid flow shop, job shop, flexible job shop, and alternative-machine routing problems problems.
+- **Scheduling Machine Environments**: Supports single-machine, parallel-machine, flow shop, flexible flow shop / hybrid flow shop, job shop, flexible job shop, and alternative-machine routing problems.
 - **Multi-Objective Optimization**: Supports optimization for multiple objectives including makespan, weighted tardiness, sequence-dependent setup time, sequence-dependent setup waste, total completion time, and number of late jobs.
 - **Genetic Algorithm Integration**: Utilizes a GA to efficiently explore the solution space and find optimal or near-optimal job sequences.
 - **Many or Multiobjective Algorithm Integration**: Alternatively, the multiobjective problem can be solved using the NSGA3, which returns the Pareto Front as the solution.